We offer 4-week long placements in one specialty (we cannot accommodate "split electives" over two or more areas).

-- You may not specify hospital choice, only your 3 chosen specialties in preference order.
+- You may not specify hospital choice, only your three chosen specialties in preference order.

-- The start date of our elective placements are fixed and cannot be negotiated.
+- The start date and length of our elective placements are fixed and cannot be negotiated.
 This is to ensure parity of experience for all accepted students.

 - You must study at an institution listed on the World Directory of Medical Schools

 - You must be in your penultimate or final year of Undergraduate Medical study at the time you undertake your placement.